rettichschnidi/clang-misracpp2008/README.md

 =====

-clang-misracpp2008 is a project which tries to create an open source checker for the MISRA C++ 2008 rules using the LLVM/Clang infrastructure.
+clang-misracpp2008 is a project which tries to create an open source checker for the MISRA C++:2008 rules using the LLVM/Clang infrastructure.

 Some rules can easily be checked by enabling compiler-provided warnings.
 For those rules we simply name those switches.
 Other rules require custom logic and